Search

 How Are Balance Disorders Diagnosed?

-To look for a balance problem, doctors ask about symptoms and do an exam, including watching your child walk, checking balance, and testing motor skills.
-They’ll also want to know about the child’s medical history and the family’s medical history.
+To look for a balance problem, the doctor will ask about symptoms and do an exam, including watching a child walk, checking their balance, and testing their motor skills.
+They’ll also ask about the child’s and the family’s medical histories.

-The doctor might want the child to see an audiologist (a hearing specialist), an otolaryngologist (an ear, nose, and throat specialist, or ENT), and/or a neurotologist (a specialist in ear disorders).
+The doctor might want the child to see an audiologist (a hearing and balance specialist), an otolaryngologist (an ear, nose, and throat specialist, or ENT), a physical therapist, and/or a neurologist (a brain and nervous system specialist).

-Tests to look for a problem can include:
+Tests done to look for a problem can include:

 • imaging tests, like an MRI or a CT scan